iq-coryp/documentation-testing/pages/api/supplier-orders.md

 ## Updating Item Status

-If products from an order have been shipped in multiple shipments, the supplier can provide tracking numbers for each product in the order.
+If products from an order have been split into multiple shipments, then the supplier must provide tracking numbers for each shipment.

 #### Request